Ecuador – the mysteries of the Amazon and the Galapagos

 Next, we’ll explore the Sumak Warmi Kuna Project, which works to ensure that tourism development positively impacts the lives of women in indigenous communities in the region.
 During our visit, we’ll participate in two enriching workshops:

-After a day filled with cultural immersion and hands-on experiences, we head to our charming hotel, where we can relax and reflect on the day’s enriching activities.
+After a day filled with cultural immersion and hands-on experiences, we’ll head to our charming hotel, where we can relax and reflect on the day’s enriching activities.

 Accommodation: Palmeras Inn

-Day 7 Otavalo – Secret Quito City Tour – Cooking Class
+Day 7 Otavalo Market – Quito City Tour – Cooking Class

-Today, we’ll drive back to Quito for a special city tour that will take us through its fascinating history.
-We explore everything from the pre-Columbian era, through the colonial period, to the city’s transformation into the capital of a republic.
-Quito’s modern beauty and historical significance earned it the title of the first “Cultural Heritage Site” by UNESCO in 1978, and we’ll see firsthand why it holds such importance.
+Then, we’ll drive back to Quito for a special city tour that will take us through its fascinating history.
+We’ll explore everything from the pre-Columbian era, through the colonial period, to the city’s transformation into the capital of a republic.
+Quito’s modern beauty and historical significance earned it the title of the first “Cultural Heritage Site” by UNESCO in 1978, and we will see firsthand why it holds such importance.

-Afterward, we will unwind and rest, ready for the exciting adventure to the Galápagos Islands that awaits us the next morning.
+Afterward, we’ll unwind and rest, ready for the exciting adventure to the Galapagos Islands that awaits us the next morning.

 Accommodation: Casa Ilayaku